Ultraviolet Compactness of High-Redshift Galaxies as a Tracer of Early-Stage Gas Infall, Bursty Star Formation, and Offset from the Fundamental Metallicity Relation: Data

 \subsection{Photometry}

-The NIRCam and \hst\ photometry of the fields targeted by the NIRSpec MOS observations considered in this work were acquired from the Grizli Image Release (v6.0) repository\footnote{\url{https://grizli.readthedocs.io/en/latest/grizli/image-release-v6.html}}.
-This repository provides consistent reductions of the publicly available cycle 1 NIRCam imaging as well as the ancillary \hst\ data (G. Brammer 2023, in prep.).
-This includes mosaics of the EGS field (program 1345 ), as well as the fields toward lensing clusters Abell 2744 (programs 1324, 2561, and 2756), MACSJ0647 (program 1433 ), and RXJ2129 (program 2767 ).
+The NIRCam and HST photometry of the fields targeted by the NIRSpec MOS observations considered in this work were acquired from the Grizli Image Release (v6.0) repository\footnote{The images are available at \url{https://grizli.readthedocs.io/en/latest/grizli/image-release-v6.html}}.
+This repository provides consistent reductions of the publicly available cycle 1 NIRCam imaging as well as the ancillary HST data (G. Brammer, in prep.).
+This includes mosaics of the EGS field (program 1345), as well as the fields toward lensing clusters Abell 2744 (programs 1324, 2561, and 2756), MACSJ0647 (program 1433), and RXJ2129 (program 2767).
 The NIRCam photometry was calibrated using the \texttt{jwst\_0995.pmap} CRDS context file.
 The stray-light features (i.e., ``wisps") were subtracted and the striping was removed using the \texttt{Grizli} software \citep{grizli}.
-All the NIRCam and \hst\ images were aligned to a common reference image and drizzled to the same 40 mas pixel grid.
+All the NIRCam and HST images were aligned to a common reference image and drizzled to the same 40 mas pixel grid.

-PSF-matching is required for measuring accurate source colors, unaffected by the filter/wavelength-dependent size of the PSF.
-For this purpose, we PSF-matched the imaging in every filter with a PSF FWHM below that of the F444W filter, to the PSF in this filter.
+Point spread function (PSF)-matching is required for measuring accurate source colors that are unaffected by the filter/wavelength-dependent size of the PSF.
+For this purpose, we PSF-matched the imaging of every filter that has a PSF FWHM below that of F444W, to the PSF in this filter.
 For each field, the empirical PSF in each filter was constructed using the \texttt{PSFex} package \citep{psfex}.
 Potential stars were identified based on their location on the half-light-radius vs source magnitude plane, produced using the \texttt{Source Extractor} software \citep[\texttt{SE};][]{sex}.
-The unsaturated stars were selected and pruned against significant contaminants as well as a high fraction of bad pixels.
+The unsaturated stars were selected and pruned against significant contaminants and high fractions of bad pixels.
 These stars were re-centered, stacked, and then normalized to construct the empirical PSFs.
-PSF-matching kernels from the bluer filters to F444W were produced following the \jwst\ post-pipeline Data Analysis Tools Ecosystem routines\footnote{\url{https://spacetelescope.github.io/jdat_notebooks/notebooks/NIRCam_PSF-matched_photometry/NIRCam_PSF_matched_multiband_photometry.html}}, and the mosaics in these bands were convolved to match the PSF in the F444W filter.
+PSF-matching kernels from the bluer filters to F444W were produced following the JWST post-pipeline Data Analysis Tools Ecosystem routines\footnote{The routines are available at \url{https://spacetelescope.github.io/jdat_notebooks/notebooks/NIRCam_PSF-matched_photometry/NIRCam_PSF_matched_multiband_photometry.html}}, and the mosaics in these bands were convolved to match the PSF in the F444W filter.